rvk86/anatolian_groceries/README.md

 - Empty grocery list at once

 ## Technology
-A very minimal stack: jQuery, Bootstrap and Handlebars.
+A very minimal stack: Angular, jQuery and Bootstrap.
 Uses localStorage to save custom products and product lists.

 ## Installation